Empress Elisabeth of Austria: Beauty

 Portrait of Elisabeth depicting her long hair.
 Made by Franz Xaver Winterhalter in 1865, it was supposedly one of Emperor Franz Joseph's favourite paintings of his wife.

-She is considered one of the most beautiful and famous women of 19th century Europe.
-In addition to her rigorous exercise regimen, Elisabeth practiced demanding beauty routines.
-Daily care of her abundant and extremely long hair, which in time turned from the dark blonde of her youth to chestnut brunette, took at least three hours.
-Her hair was so long and heavy that she often got upset and complained that the weight of the elaborate double braids and pins gave her headaches.
+Elisabeth was widely regarded by contemporaries as one of the great beauties of 19th-century Europe.
+In addition to maintaining a rigorous exercise regimen, she followed extensive beauty routines.
+Daily care of her exceptionally long hair reportedly took several hours.
+Her hair, which darkened from blonde in her youth to chestnut brown in adulthood, was worn in elaborate braided styles.
+She is said to have complained that its weight caused headaches, and to relieve her scalp, she would use ribbons to tie her hair to the ceiling or wall hooks.

 Her hairdresser, Franziska Feifalik, was originally a stage hairdresser at the Wiener Burgtheater.
-Responsible for all of Elisabeth's ornate hairstyles, she generally accompanied her on her wanderings.
+Responsible for all of Elisabeth's ornate hairstyles, she generally accompanied her on her travels.
 Feifalik was forbidden to wear rings and required to wear white gloves; after hours of dressing, braiding, and pinning up the Empress' tresses, the hairs that fell out had to be presented in a silver bowl to the reproachful Empress for inspection.
 When her hair was washed with a combination of eggs and cognac once every two weeks, all activities and obligations were cancelled for that day.
 Before her son's death, she tasked Feifalik with tweezing gray hairs away, but at the end of her life her hair was described as "abundant, though streaked with silver threads".

 Elisabeth used these captive hours during grooming to learn languages; she spoke fluent English and French, and added modern Greek to her Hungarian studies.
 Her Greek tutor, Constantine Christomanos, described the ritual: